About Jason

 A Leader Who Listens

-A Pasadena resident since 2010, Jason lives in Madison Heights with his husband, the Rev. Tim Hartley, and their son, Wyatt, while older son Noah attends Jason’s alma mater, the University of North Carolina at Chapel Hill.
-Their family is active in Pasadena’s schools, churches, and community life, and Jason remains committed to building a stronger, more inclusive city for everyone.
+At home in Madison Heights, Jason and his husband, the Rev. Tim Hartley, are raising their younger son, Wyatt, while older brother Noah attends Jason’s alma mater, the University of North Carolina at Chapel Hill.
+The Lyon-Hartley family is active in many aspects of Pasadena’s community life, including schools, churches, and athletic associations.

 About District 7